Shirenewton Primary School

 Feedback is regularly provided on specific issues ensuring all parties are kept fully informed of developments throughout the year.

 We aim to involve all stakeholders, including the children, in the decision making process.
-We believe all pupils should be fully involved in this process and we operate highly successful pupil committees; School Council, Eco Committee, Healthy Schools Committee, Digital Leaders, Community Ambassadors, Criw Cymraeg, Prefects and Pupil Leadership Team.
+We believe all pupils should be fully involved in this process and we operate highly successful pupil committees; School Council, Eco Committee, Healthy Schools Committee, Digital Leaders, Community Ambassadors, Criw Cymraeg, Sports Ambassadors & Pupil Leadership Team.
 Children vote for their class representatives annually and they, in turn, ensure they give credence to the wishes and aspirations of the class.
 Project Management experiences also ensure pupils' leadership skills are developed.
 This provides valuable experience in becoming responsible citizens of the future.

 To provide a safe, happy and secure environment where all children feel valued, experience success and are able to achieve their full potential, regardless of their differences.